 Before her arrival in Europe, she wrote for major outlets in Australia, including the Sydney Morning Herald and The Age.
 She has also written extensively about science and medicine, and has written for The Guardian USA.

 Head of Membership

 After studying at universities in Scotland and New Zealand, Sarah joined the wine trade in 2014 to work for Liv-ex in London.
-She spent seven years in a range of marketing roles, covering various areas such as market analysis, PR, and product development.
+She spent seven years in a range of communications roles, covering areas such as market analysis, PR, and product development.
 She relocated to Miami in 2019.
 Later that year, she won Jancis Robinson’s wine writing competition for her article, Miami for Wine Lovers.
-Sarah’s role for ARENI involves developing the membership program, so you’re welcome to contact her with any questions.
-When not working for ARENI, Sarah is busy teaching, writing, and hosting events focused on wine – as well as studying for the Master of Wine exam.
+Sarah’s role for Areni Global involves developing the membership program, so you’re welcome to contact her with any questions.
+When not working for Areni Global, Sarah is busy teaching, writing, and hosting events focused on wine – as well as studying for the Master of Wine exam.
 She also enjoys kayaking, running, and days at the beach.